sparklingdataocean/gh-pages/_posts/2017-10-14-word2vec2graphWordPairs.markdown

 {% endhighlight %}

-<p><h3>Next Post - Page Rank</h3>
+<p><h3>Next Post - Connected Word Pairs</h3>
-In the next post we will play with Spark GraphFrames library and run Connected Components and Strong Connected Components functions for direct Word2Vec2Graph model.</p>
+In the next post we will play with Spark GraphFrames library and run Connected Components and Label Propagation functions for direct Word2Vec2Graph model.</p>